-(8) ZE Credits do not constitute property or a property right and have no monetary value.
+ZE Credits do not constitute property or a property right and have no monetary value.
 Credits are not tradeable.

+A Locomotive Operator may cash out and close their Spending Account if all Locomotives are Operated in a ZE Configuration in California in the previous Calendar Year.
+If the Locomotive Operator Operates a Locomotive that is not in ZE Configuration in California after they close their Spending Account, they shall be required to reopen the Spending Account and comply with the requirements of this section 2478.4.

-CARB and any CARB designee, including but not limited to the California Department of Finance, may audit a Spending Account at any time.
+CARB and any CARB designee, including the California Department of Finance, may audit a Spending Account at any time.
 The Spending Account Owner shall give CARB and any CARB designee access to documents and information required to conduct an audit of the Spending Account upon CARB request.

-NOTE: Authority cited: sections 38560, 39600, 39601, 39658, 39659, 39666, 43013, 43018, Health and Safety Code.
+NOTE: Authority cited: Sections 38560, 39600, 39601, 39658, 39659, 39666, 43013, 43018, Health and Safety Code.
 Reference: sections 39650, 39659, 41511, 43013, and 43018, Health and Safety Code.

 2478.5.
-In-Use Operational Requirements
+In-Use Operational Requirements.

-California In-Use Locomotive Operations Requirement.
-Beginning January 1, 2030, all Locomotives with a Primary Engine Original Engine Build Date prior to January 1, 2007, shall not Operate in California.
-Upon each subsequent January 1 after 2030, any locomotive that is 23 years or older, based on the Primary Engine’s Original Engine Build Date, shall not Operate in California.
+California In-Use Locomotive Operational Requirement.
+Beginning January 1, 2030, all Locomotives not exempted from this section with an Original Engine Build Date prior to January 1, 2007, shall not Operate in California.
+Upon each subsequent January 1 after 2030, any Locomotive that is 23 years or older, based on the Original Engine Build Date, shall not Operate in California.

-If the Locomotive is Remanufactured or Repowered to Tier 4 or a Cleaner Locomotive prior to January 1, 2030, the Original Engine Build Date will be based on the first year the Primary Engine was Remanufactured or Repowered to a Tier 4 or Cleaner Locomotive.
+If the Locomotive is Remanufactured or Repowered to a Cleaner Locomotive prior to January 1, 2030, the Original Engine Build Date will be based on the first year the Locomotive Engine was Remanufactured or Repowered to a Cleaner Locomotive.

 A Locomotive may continue to Operate in California beyond the age specified in subsection (a) if at least one of the following applies:

-The Locomotive’s Primary Engine MWh has not exceeded a total of (rated hp) x (20.25) MWh of operation since its Original Engine Build Date; or
+The Locomotive has not exceeded a total of (rated hp) x (20.25) MWh of Operation since its Original Engine Build Date; or

 The Locomotive is Operated in a ZE Configuration at all times while in California.